bjorse/Fredagsfika/README.md

 ## Arguments

 There are three arguments needed for a successful result.
 Beware there are no error handling so any faulty parameters will crash the app.
-The first argument is the *date* of the last fredagsfika, written in the `YYYY-MM-dd` format.
+The first argument is the *date* of the last fredagsfika, written in the `YYYY-MM-DD` format.
 The second argument is the *user* that provided fredagsfika the last time.
 The user must be listed in the file `users.txt`.
-The third and last argument is how many occurrences that should be generated.
-There's no upper limit.
+The third and last argument is how many occurrences that should be generated (observe there's no upper limit).
 An example: `Fredagsfika.exe 2016-04-20 Björn 10`.
 This will generate a result like this:

 ```
 ["Fredagsfika tuesday 2016-04-26 is provided by Jan";